jenineharris/foundation-biostat-2021/README.md

     + Zoom in to work with your classmates
 * Time to work on Chapter 2 exercises (coder #1-6 or hacker #1-7, your choice) (third hour)

-## Week 3 (September 10): Tables and graphs
+## Week 3 (September 9): Data Cleaning  and Making Tables of Descriptives

 BEFORE CLASS:

 * Complete Chapter 2 exercises
-    + Post any questions to the Chapter 2 exercises Discussion Board thread
 * Read Harris Chapter 2 sections 2.7-2.8 (free from Sage: https://us.sagepub.com/en-us/nam/statistics-with-r/book253567#preview)
-* Read Harris Chapter 3 through section 3.5 (free from Sage: https://us.sagepub.com/en-us/nam/statistics-with-r/book253567#preview)
 * Watch Chapters 2 and 3 videos (as needed)
-    + Cleaning data for tables https://youtu.be/b0JTumTPtW8 (repeat from Week 2)
+    + Cleaning data for tables https://youtu.be/b0JTumTPtW8
-    + Making a table with tableone https://youtu.be/eGL_PjoWA4A
-    + Graphs for a single categorical variable https://youtu.be/mXUa0pMWw_I
-    + Graphs for a single continuous variable https://youtu.be/W5iGyvNwAYo
 * Read Criado-Perez Chapter 3 (optional/recommended)
 * Pick a Statistics in the Wild project and identify needed materials (optional/recommended)